 Without Berserkir and Úlfhéðnar as shock troops, King Haraldr hárfagri would have been unsuccessful in his quest to unify Nóregr (Norway).
 After all, Úlfhéðnar, were not only the best warriors of the time, they were also the most feared.

-The Church, however, has always had a unholy fixation on both Víkingar and wolves.
+The Church, however, has always had an unholy fixation on both Víkingar and wolves.
 So the clergy quickly claims Úlfhéðnar (and Berserkir as well) are "Heathen Devils".
 When Eiríkr Hákonarson (son of Hákon Sigurðarson) decides to embrace Christianity, he therefore outlaws Berserkir and of course, Úlfhéðnar as well.
 With the Christianization of Iceland, Grágás (medieval Icelandic law code which contained a Christian law section) also sentences Berserkir and Úlfhéðnar to outlawry.

 Úlfhéðnar nowadays are still stigmatized.
 Some of the Úlfhéðnar's traditional skills are seen by western societies as "toxic masculinity", while Úlfhéðnar's spirituality, knowledge, and way of life are often demonized by the church as well as feminized societies.

-Úlfhéðnar today remain indeed super crazy víkingar (really) and modern elite warriors.
+Úlfhéðnar today remain nonetheless super crazy víkingar (really) and modern elite warriors.
 They are masters of all things Norse.
 They've got the spirituality, the mental, the physical fitness, the knowledge and the skills (ranging from survival and martial, to healing, or even the ability to reach altered states of consciousness).

 Úlfhéðnar are born.
 Not made.
 It is therefore a matter of developing underlying potential in the very few males who've got what it takes in their blood, genes, and spirit.
 These dormant Úlfhéðnar are normally selected during Berserkr training, or within specific military units and special forces, from the best among their peers. Úlfhéðnar can also be identified during any stage of training and developed accordingly as applicable.